 If you don't own your own touring gear and would like to try it out, Ski Tak Hut offers 50% off rentals for all Island Alpine Guides customers while on one of our trips.

 Questions?
 Check out our FAQ page for details about our booking and cancellation policy, and other commonly asked questions.

 - Slopeside classroom

 - Industry recognized certificate of completion

 - Avi kit

 Transceiver, shovel and probe.
 Available as a package only.
 If you are bringing your own avi kit, this must include a modern, digital, 3-antenna transceiver, otherwise you will need to rent a kit from us to take part.

-If your trip is taking part at an operational ski hill, and you are not a season pass holder, you must purchase a lift ticket to take part.
+2-ride ticket.
+If your trip is taking part at an operational ski hill, and you do not have a season pass or a ticket of your own, you must purchase a 2-ride ticket from us to take part.

 - AST1 Cain (pdf)

 $300.00 / person(at 8:1 ratio) Next Trip: Feb 2 - 3, 2019